An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

+\begin{example} {\em (Free $G$-spectra and torsion modules over a polynomial ring.)} If $G$ is a connected compact Lie group, the category of free rational $G$-spectra is Quillen equivalent to the category of torsion modules over the polynomial ring $H^*(BG)$ \cite{gfreeq}.

-\begin{example} The initial model category $\cellHBGmodp$ is the category of DG-modules over $H^*(BG)$ with the algebraically projective model structure cellularized with respect to the residue field $\Q$.
-This in turn is Quillen equivalent to the model category $\cellHBGmodi$, which has the same underlying category of DG-modules over $H^*(BG)$, but now endowed with the algebraically injective model structure and cellularized with respect to the residue field $\Q$.
-Finally, this is equivalent to the category $\torsHBGmod$ of torsion modules with an injective model structure, in which weak equivalences are homology isomorphisms. \end{example}
+The topology gives a Quillen equivalence with the model category $\cellHBGmodp$: the category $\HBGmodp$ of DG-modules over $H^*(BG)$ with the algebraically projective model structure cellularized with respect to the residue field $\Q$.
+This in turn is Quillen equivalent to the model category $\cellHBGmodi$, the category $\HBGmodi$ of DG-modules over $H^*(BG)$ with the algebraically injective model structure cellularized with respect to the residue field $\Q$.
+The model structure $\HBGmodp$ is well known: it is the cofibrantly generated structure right-lifted from vector spaces.
+Similarly, the model structure $\HBGmodi$ may be constructed by left-lifting from vector spaces using \cite[Theorem 2.2.3]{HKRS}.